English for Juneteenth, America's Newest Federal Holiday

 Wrap-up

-Understanding more about America's history can help you to understand more about how it is today.
-Though it's not as famous as some other holidays, Juneteenth is a very important day that encourages us to remember the sacrifices of the past and appreciate the freedom we all enjoy today.
+Though it's not as famous as some other holidays, Juneteenth is an important celebration that honors the sacrifices of the past and reminds us to appreciate the freedom we all enjoy today.

 We encourage you to learn more about Juneteenth and tell others about it!
-And be sure to use the vocabulary presented here to talk about the next special day you celebrate.
+And be sure to use the vocabulary introduced here to talk about the next special day you celebrate.